Trauma-Informed Mediation: How It Changes the Mediation Process in Complex Disputes

-Creating Safer Spaces for Difficult Conversations
+Creating Space for Difficult Conversations

-Understanding the Impact of Trauma on Difficult Conversations
+The Impact of Trauma

 To appreciate how trauma-informed mediation enhances safety, it’s crucial to understand how trauma can affect an individual’s ability to engage in difficult conversations.